Ryoo72/UNA/README.md

 </center>

 For more detailed setup, please refer to the configuration file.
+For more benchmarks, including the results on PASCAL VOC, please refer to our paper.

 # 📄 License